Punktum-dk/epp-service-specification/README.md

 Here follows a listed, the extensions are described separately and in detail below.

-* dkhm:userType
+* `dkhm:userType`
-* dkhm:EAN
+* `dkhm:EAN`
-* dkhm:CVR
+* `dkhm:CVR`
-* dkhm:pnumber
+* `dkhm:pnumber`
-* dkhm:trackingNo
+* `dkhm:trackingNo`
-* dkhm:domainAdvisory
+* `dkhm:domainAdvisory`
-* orderconfirmationToken
+* `orderconfirmationToken`
-* domain_confirmed
+* `domain_confirmed`
-* contact_validated
+* `contact_validated`
-* registrant_validated
+* `registrant_validated`

 ## `dkhm:userType`

-The userType extension is used to categorize a contact type, since the requirements for required data differs between the different types, more information is available under the create contact command.
+The `userType` extension is used to categorize a contact type, since the requirements for data differs between the different usertypes, we need to be able to differenciate between: company, individual, public organisation and association.
+More information is available under the create contact command.

 Related extensions are `dkhm::EAN`, `dkhm:CVR` and `dkhm:pnumber`.

 ## `dkhm:EAN`

-The EAN extension, hold the EAN number associated with public organisations in Denmark.
+The EAN extension, holds the EAN number associated with public organisations in Denmark.
 The field is mandatory for this type of contact objects and is required for electronic invoicing, more information is available under the create contact command.

 ## `dkhm:CVR`

 The CVR extension is for holding VAT registration numbers.
 The number is used for validation and VAT accounting.
+More information is available under the create contact command.

 ## `dkhm:pnumber`

 The pnumber extension is for holding production-unit numbers, used for validation for danish companies, with more physical addressed related to one VAT number.
+More information is available under the create contact command.

 ## `dkhm:trackingNo`

 A unique tracking number for a domain registration for uniformity with the mail form.
+EPP it not the only channel of domain registration and in order to handle registrations via multiple channel, a unique tracking-id is assigned to every request.
+More information is available under the create domain command.

 ## `dkhm:domainAdvisory`